FLCL: Sequel seasons

-FLCL Alternative, the third season, once again saw the return of character designer Yoshiyuki Sadamoto, composer R・O・N (with tracks by The Pillows), scriptwriter Hideto Iwai, and supervisor Kazuya Tsurukamki.
+FLCL Alternative, the third season, once again saw the return of character designer Yoshiyuki Sadamoto, composer R・O・N (with tracks by the Pillows), scriptwriter Hideto Iwai, and supervisor Kazuya Tsurumaki.
 Katsuyuki Motohiro, as well, returned as chief director, although Yutaka Uemara was the only director, and Kiyotaka Suzuki served as assistant director.
 Production I.G, Revoroot, and NUT produced the animation for the series.

-FLCL Progressive premiered on June 3, 2018 on Adult Swim's Toonami programming block and concluded on July 7, 2018; FLCL Alternative premiered on September 8, 2018 and concluded on October 13, 2018.
+FLCL Progressive premiered on June 3, 2018, on Adult Swim's Toonami programming block and concluded on July 7, 2018; FLCL Alternative premiered on September 8, 2018, and concluded on October 13, 2018.
 In Japan, Alternative and Progressive had theatrical screenings on September 7, 2018, and September 28, 2018, respectively.
 The first episode of FLCL Alternative unexpectedly premiered early at midnight on April Fools' Day on Toonami, airing entirely in Japanese with English subtitles.
 The day of the second season's US premiere, Toonami simultaneously announced via its Facebook page that they would be delaying the English subtitled versions of both new seasons until November 2018, in respect for the Japanese film format releases.
-Warner Bros. released FLCL Progressive on DVD on October 1, 2019.
+Warner Bros.
+Home Entertainment released FLCL Progressive on DVD on October 1, 2019.
 It later released FLCL Alternative on DVD along with a Blu-ray combo pack of both sequels on February 4, 2020.

-Two additional seasons were ordered by Adult Swim in 2022, which were announced on Toonami's 25th anniversary, titled FLCL: Grunge and FLCL: Shoegaze, respectively.
-Both seasons will premiere in 2023.
+Two additional seasons were ordered by Adult Swim in 2022, which were announced on Toonami's 25th anniversary, titled FLCL: Grunge and FLCL: Shoegaze.
+Both seasons premiered in 2023.
+On October 7, 2023, it was announced there are no plans for further FLCL seasons.